 For online information about children and teens, the Child Mind Institute has some unique resources.
-They did a month-long campaign called My Younger Self, where they did short interviews with actors, famous athletes, and others who faced challenging emotions growing up.
-To help with a discussion about these topics, watching a few of these shorts with your teen could be helpful.
+They did a month-long campaign called My Younger Self, where they conducted short interviews with actors, famous athletes, and others who faced challenging emotions growing up.
+To provoke a discussion about these topics, watch a few of these shorts with your teen.

-These are free day-long courses designed to help parents learn how to understand youth mental health issues better and as a parent, things to do.
-On the website, you can find if there are classes near you.
+These are free day-long courses designed to help parents understand youth mental health issues and how to help.
+On the website, you can find classes near you.

-This organization has affiliates across the country, has many programs, and also works to increase mental health access, locally and nationally.
-This page on their website is helpful for the nuts and bolts of finding mental health support.
+This organization has affiliates across the country, many programs, and works to increase mental health access locally and nationally.
+The help page on their website is helpful for the nuts and bolts of finding mental health support.

-The international emotional intelligence network researches and shares tools, methods and training to create a kinder, more positive world.
+The international emotional intelligence network provides tools, methods and training to facilitate a kinder, more positive world.

-Born This Way Foundation - works build a “braver, kinder world" for youths by creating safe-spaces, promoting the learning of life and self-care skills, and providing opportunities to improve youth’s local communities across the country.
+Born This Way Foundation works to build a “braver, kinder world" for youth by creating safe spaces, promoting the learning of life and self-care skills and providing opportunities to improve youths' local communities across the country.

 Offers LGBTQ+ youth resources, tools and phones lines to chat with counselors 24/7, confidentially and for free.
 You can also text their help line "START" at 678-678 to get support.